offensive-packaging/documentation/hackrf/index.md

  Usage:
  	-h, --help: this help
- 	-d, --device <n>: specify a particular device by serial number -o, --address <n>: specify a particular operacake by address [default: 0] -m, --mode <mode>: specify switching mode [options: manual, frequency, time] -a <n>: set port A connection
+ 	-d, --device <n>: specify a particular device by serial number -o, --address <n>: specify a particular Opera Cake by address [default: 0] -m, --mode <mode>: specify switching mode [options: manual, frequency, time] -a <port>: set port connected to port A0
- 	-b <n>: set port B connection
+ 	-b <port>: set port connected to port B0
- 	-f <port:min:max>: automatically assign <port> for range <min:max> in MHz -t <port:dwell>: in time-switching mode, dwell on <port> for <dwell> samples.
+ 	-f <port:min:max>: automatically assign <port> for range <min:max> in MHz.
+This argument can be repeated to specify a list of ports.
+ 	-t <port:dwell>: in time mode, dwell on <port> for <dwell> samples.
 Specify only <port> to use the default dwell time (with -w).
 This argument can be repeated to specify a list of ports.
- 	-w <n>: set default dwell time for time-switching mode	-l, --list: list available operacake boards -g, --gpio_test: test GPIO functionality of an opera cake
+ 	-w <n>: set default dwell time in samples for time mode -l, --list: list available Opera Cake boards
+ 	-g, --gpio_test: test GPIO functionality of an Opera Cake
  ```

  - - -